-Greeks vote in 2nd general election in 5 weeks, with conservative party favored to win majority
+Greeks vote in second general election in 5 weeks and conservative party is favored to win majority

 Sunday’s vote is being held under an electoral system that grants a bonus of between 25 and 50 seats to the winning party, depending on its performance, which makes it easier for a party to win more than the required 151 seats in the 300-member parliament to form a government.

-Theodora Tongas and Derek Gatopoulos in Athens contributed
+Associated Press journalists Theodora Tongas and Derek Gatopoulos contributed to this report.